Forecasting in Tableau

 Structures that support creating a Forecast:

 The field you want to forecast (Sales) is on the Rows shelf and a continuous date field (Week) is on the Columns shelf or vice versa.

 The arrow on the right side of the SUM(Sales) pill indicates the field being forecasted.

 The field you want to forecast is on either the Rows or Columns shelf, and discrete dates are on either the Rows or Columns shelf.
 At least one of the included date levels must be Year.

 The field you want to forecast is on the Marks card, and a continuous date or discrete date set is on Rows, Columns or Marks.

 This shows a sales prediction in 2019 based on previous years.

 For example, if you want to visualise estimated future values of the measure Sales in addition to actual historical values:

-Bring Order date to the Columns shelf, then drill down to month and convert month to a continuous measure.
+1. Bring Order Date to the Columns shelf, then drill down to month and convert month to a continuous measure.

 3. This creates a line chart showing the sales over time.